 The Heineken Experience is a museum dedicated to Heineken beer.
 The world famous beer brand decided to turn the former Heineken factory into a museum, when the location proved incapable for keeping up with today’s demand.
 The location right in the center of Amsterdam would have been a logistical nightmare and thus was turned into a museum.
 Now visitors like you can learn about the brewing process, the story and of course enjoy a beer on the rooftop terrace.

-As you could have guessed the Heineken Experience is all about Heineken beer.
-All visitors will have a self guided tour through the factory which takes approximately 1,5 hours.
-Even though the factory isn’t being used as production facility today, it has been for many years.
+As you could have guessed the Heineken museum is all about the former Heineken brewery.
 So expect to learn all about the production; from the brewing process, to the bottling.
-But apart from the production even more interesting might be the story how Heineken managed to grow from a tiny brewery to a world player featured in many famous Hollywood movies.
-Nowadays it’s almost impossible to find a bar in the world with a bright beer assortment that doesn’t serve Heineken.
+But apart from the production, the maybe more interesting might be the story about how Heineken managed to grow from a tiny brewery to a world player featured in many famous Hollywood movies.
+Nowadays it’s almost impossible to find a bar in the world with a bright beer assortment that doesn’t serve Heineken or one of the many beer brands that are part of Heineken.

 Heineken Experience FAQ